beholdr/maska/docs/README.md

 # Events

-You can subscribe to `maska` event, fired every time when mask applied:
+There are two events you can subscribe to get the masking result:

+- `maska` event
+- `input` event

+They are essentially the same, but the `input` event could be fired by any input logic, and the `maska` event is library specific.

 <!-- tabs:start -->
 ## **Vanilla JS**